ceybers/excel-helper-library/ListObjects/ListObjectHelpers.md

 # ListObject Helpers
 Some project-specific helper functions for ListObjects.
 I still need to refactor these to be reusable.
+Lots of messy code to try and parse strings into ListObjects that may or may not be present in the referenced workbook.

 ## Functions
 ```vb